cabelo/idvr/README.md

 ## Methodology / Approach
 The video is captured with a webcam, smart cameras with movidius or realsense and converted to h265 for sending on the server.
 With cameras with OAK, or OAK-D that uses the movidius chip, the object's coordinates can be processed in real time and submitted to the server along with the video stream.

-​If the camera has a depth sensor such as OAK-D or Realsense, the distance from the object will be sent as metadata along with the result of the inference processing.Mo
+​If the camera has a depth sensor such as OAK-D or Realsense, the distance from the object will be sent as metadata along with the result of the inference processing.

 ## Technologies Used
 - Movidius